Vimy: Canadian National Vimy Memorial Park

 Set on the highest point of Vimy Ridge, the Canadian National Vimy Memorial is the largest of Canada's war monuments.
 In 1922, use of the land for the battlefield park which contains the memorial was granted, in perpetuity, by the French nation to the people of Canada in recognition of Canada's war efforts.
 250 acre of the former Vimy Ridge battlefield is preserved as part of the memorial park which surrounds the monument.
 The grounds of the site are still honeycombed with wartime tunnels, trenches and craters, closed off for public safety.

 The project took designer Walter Seymour Allward 11 years to see built.
 (The total cost was $1.5 million, which is over $20 million in present terms.)
 King Edward VIII unveiled it on 26 July 1936 in the presence of French President Albert Lebrun and a crowd of over 50,000 including over 6200 Canadian veterans and their families.

 Following an extensive multi-year restoration, Queen Elizabeth II re-dedicated the monument on 9 April 2007 at a ceremony commemorating the 90th anniversary of the battle.
 A new $10 million visitor center was completed before the 9 April 2017 commemoration of the 100th anniversary of the battle.
 The event was anticipated to be attended by as many as 30,000 people.

 The official ceremony included comments by Canadian Prime Minister Justin Trudeau, Governor General David Johnston as representative of the Monarchy of Canada, Prince Charles as representative of the Monarchy of the United Kingdom, Prince William, Duke of Cambridge, Prince Harry, the President of France François Hollande, and the Prime Minister of France Bernard Cazeneuve.

 Town of Vimy

+The territory of the commune or local authority of Vimy is urban.
+It had 4,265 inhabitants in 2017.
+Historic sites within its boundaries include: